0daylabs/0daylabs.github.io/_posts/2019/Android/2019-09-18-deep-dive-into-Android-security.md

 Let's look into some of the above techniques:

-## Defeating root checking with Repackaging
+## Bypassing root detection with Repackaging

 One of the ways to solve this challenge is to decompile the app with apktool, modify the smali byte code and reinstall the app to control the function flow.
-Root detections can be bypassed in several ways:
+Using this technique, Root detections can be bypassed in several ways:

 1. Modify the return of each of the functions inside class `c` to always return false whether they have detected root or not.

 2. Modify the function `onClick` inside the MainActivity.java to return void instead of calling `system.exit` so that even through root is detected, the app won't exit.

 Let's use the latter (2) to evade the root detection: